VedantKejariwal/jade/HOWTO.md

 - In its current implementation, there is a maximum of 5 backups of each JSON file, with rolling backups occurring every 5 minutes.
 If there already exists 5 backups, the oldest file will be deleted to make space for the new backup.

 - This feature is **enabled** by default, but can be turned off at any time if you prefer.

+- To use an autosave file, move/copy it into the main Jade directory (i.e. the same directory as server.py) and either start Jade with that file or use the JSON file switcher.

 ### Views
 ![Views](./howto_imgs/views.png)